-Stakeholders that would be impacted by the Carver Creek Lake TMDL will be given the opportunity to voice their opinions of the TMDL.
-Stakeholder involvement involved the following components; public survey, public meeting, and personal meetings.
-Public meetings are to be held upon the review of the DRAFT TMDL by the Minnesota Pollution Control Agency (MPCA).
-This occurrence will reduce the need to have multiple public meetings to address requested revisions in the DRAFT TMDL as recommended by the MPCA.
+Stakeholders that would be impacted by the South Fork Crow River TMDL will be given the opportunity to voice their opinions of the TMDL.
+Stakeholder involvement has involved and will include the following components; public survey, public meeting, and personal meetings.
+Public meetings were held during the public comment period of the Draft TMDL.